CanIPhish/Phishious/README.md

 ### Documentation

-Documentation is always a work-in-progress and can be found on the [CanIPhish](https://caniphish.com/Phishious/Walkthrough) website.
+Documentation is always a work-in-progress and can be found on the [CanIPhish](https://caniphish.com/Phishious/Walkthrough) website or here on GitHub.
 Find something missing?
 Let us know by filing an issue!

 ### Issues